We offer a few different types of registrations, depending on your needs. If you have any questions about the

 - distraction-reduced small group testing space

-If you qualify for expedited registration, these are the steps to opt-in:
+If you qualify for Adminstrative (Gray) registration, these are the steps to opt-in:

-- Within 3 days of uploading documentation, you will receive a status update email confirming your eligibility for expedited registration.
-If you are not eligible, then the email will explain next steps for standard registration.
+- Within 3 days of uploading documentation, you will receive a status update email confirming your eligibility for administrative (Gray) registration.
+If you are not eligible, then the email will explain next steps for standard (Scarlet) registration.

 - Within one week, you will receive a registration confirmation email which lists your approved accommodations and next steps for requesting those accommodations in your classes.